Component and attribution settings

 Excellent for understanding who often customers are exposed to a given interaction.
 Media organizations frequently use this model to calculate content velocity.
 Retail organizations often use this model to understand which parts of their site are critical to conversion.

-Specifies a time period, or event, after which the dimension value expires (no longer receives credit for success events).
+Specifies a time period, or event, after which the dimension item expires (no longer receives credit for success events).
 You can set the attribution expiration at the session, person, or custom level.

 Formerly known as the 'Visit' level.
 Conversion events beyond the page view or session do not associate with the dimension or metric.